Git Commit Push PR

 Section titled “Step 7: Create or update the PR”New PR (no existing PR from Step 3)

-Section titled “New PR (no existing PR from Step 3)”Using the {title, body_file} returned by ce-pr-description:
+Section titled “New PR (no existing PR from Step 3)”Using the title and body file generated in Step 6:

 Existing PR (found in Step 3)